 While you don’t necessarily need to have a specific degree for this job, many event planners have specific licenses, like the CSEP, or certified special events planner.

+Attorneys are some of the highest earners on this list of the best jobs for moms.
 Lawyers don’t exactly have the lightest workloads or even flexible schedules (depending on your area of practice), but the pay is excellent for most and the results can be oh-so-satisfying.

 Lawyers working in the public sector make roughly $50,000–$80,000 annually, while those in private practice can pull down a sweet $120,000–$250,000.